Lacks Heading

 purrpiyaa doing-word. beat time!.
 See: purrpiyi See: purrpil

 purrpiyi doing-word. beat time (past).
 Winarruluku purrpiyi His woman beat time [with her purrpil].
+Source: Ngiyampaa Wordworld, example T1-14, page 13 (see also Ngiyampaa: The Language of the Wagngaaybuwan, page 307).
 See: purrpil

 puupuu ALSO: pupu.
 See: pupu naming-word. being associated with initiation ceremonies.